voldemortX/voldemortX.github.io/index.md

 I'm now a master student in computer science at Shanghai Jiao Tong University.
 My research interests lie in related fields of computer vision and machine learning.
-Currently I'm focusing on deep learning applications in vision problems with limited human interventions (semi-supervised, unsupervised, etc.), especially for autonomous driving applications (semantic segmentation, lane detection, etc.).
+Currently I'm focusing on deep learning applications in self-driving perception (semantic segmentation, lane detection, etc.), and how to deal with limited human interventions (semi-supervised, unsupervised, etc.).
+Other than researching, I am working to provide an open-source framework on self-driving perception, for the community.

 As for my personal life, I'm a once renowned Go player (5 dan) and a video creator ([my studio](http://www.xianstudio.cn)).
 I also sincerely appreciate good stories, no matter told in books, films, TV series, or any other story telling methods.

 ## Education
 - *2013.9 - 2016.6*: Qingdao No.2 High School
 - *2016.9 - 2020.6*: Harbin Institute of Technology, Weihai (*BEng in information security*)
-- *2020.9 - now*: Shanghai Jiao Tong University ***[DMCV Lab](http://dmcv.sjtu.edu.cn/)*** (*MSc in computer science*)
+- *2020.9 - 2023.3 (expected)*: Shanghai Jiao Tong University ***[DMCV Lab](http://dmcv.sjtu.edu.cn/)*** (*MSc in computer science*)

 ## Work
 - *2021.7 - now*: Shanghai AI Lab (*Research intern*) & SenseTime (*Part-time intern*)